The big topic of the year is generative AI, a massive new technology. And that means lots of transformation and disruption.

 - Any product or service that can be embedded with social media.

-Rule #2: Digitize and Re-Imagine Your Operations ASAP.
+Rule #2: Digitize and Then Re-Imagine Your Operations.

 Bike-sharing companies don’t have retail space.
 They don’t have shelf-space.
 And they don’t have sales staff.
 That’s the first thing that jumps out about these companies.
 They just don’t have much of the cost structure of traditional bike retailers and rental companies.
 Their bikes just sit in the public spaces.
 Note: they also mostly don’t have many marketing expenses as the bikes market themselves.

 They do however have lots of software engineers.
 They are great at the intricacies of mobile apps.
-And the market leaders are currently building out their AI and big data capabilities.
 They also have operations and maintenance staff that cruise around the cities to maintain and re-balance their bike fleets.
 You don’t see any of these types of skills and capabilities in traditional bike companies.

-What these companies have done is digitize and completely re-imagine the operations of bicycle manufacturing, sales and rentals.
+I like the China bike companies.
+I think they are a great example of how a boring business like renting bikes can be completed re-imagined with just a few digital tools (GPS, smart locks, mobile payment).
+What these companies did was digitize and completely re-imagine the operations of bicycle manufacturing, sales and rentals.
 They didn’t just take the existing business and digitize the processes.
 They re-imagined the operations entirely.
 And that is rule #2.

-And when you start with the idea of digitizing and re-imagining your operations, things can start to look very different very quickly.
+You start with the idea of digitizing your operations.
+Then you move on to re-imagining your operations.
+And things can start to look very different very quickly.

 - In retail, it might be mean integrating AI into your marketing and your logistics – and the getting rid of your real estate.